malramsay64/Crystal_Melting/notebooks/00_crystal_detection.md

-This division of the dataset gives us a set of data previously unseen by the algorithms, giving us a method of testing whether the algorithm is acutally learning the underlying features, or just 'memorising' the training data.
+This division of the dataset gives us a set of data previously unseen by the algorithms, giving us a method of testing whether the algorithm is actually learning the underlying features, or just 'memorising' the training data.
 This division of data will be through a random selection so as not to bias the selection of data.